 Riparian rights differ from littoral rights in that they are associated with properties that are adjacent to a running body of water, such as a contiguous stream or river.
-These properties, called riparian land, have rights and obligations attached to access the water.
+These properties, called riparian land, have rights to use the water and obligations attached to access to the water.
 Riparian rights become important for owners who rely on the water for irrigation.
-They are allowed to make reasonable use of the water, but are not allowed to impact other riparian land that has the same right to the water.
+The landowners are allowed to make reasonable use of the water, but are not allowed to impact other riparian land that has the same right to the water.
 The water must always be allowed to continue to flow past.

 A good way to visualize the difference between littoral land and riparian land is as beachfront property and riverfront property.